-- I. The following procedures shall be followed when the appropriateness of books or materials is questioned: - (1) School-community citizens may register their concerns with the Superintendent or designee of Taylor County Schools. - (2) All concerns shall be presented in writing on a printed form that is available in the office of the Superintendent or designee.
-The written objection must be filed within thirty (30) calendar days of the adoption of the material.
-A complainant who does not complete and return the form within the required time shall receive no consideration.
-The statement shall include the following information: - (a) Author, compiler, or editor; - (b) Publisher; - (c) Title; - (d) Reason for objection; - (e) Page number of each item challenged; and - (f) Signature, address, date, and telephone number of person making the criticism. - (3) Within thirty (30) days after the initial thirty-day period has expired, the School Board shall conduct at least one public hearing on all petitions receive during the thirty-day time period.
-The petitioner(s) shall be notified in writing of the date and time of the hearing at least seven (7) days prior to the hearing. - (4) The contested material shall be made available to the public online at least (7) days before the hearing.
+The following procedures shall be followed when the appropriateness of books or materials is questioned:

+- (1) School-community citizens may register their concerns with the Superintendent or designee of Taylor County Schools. - (2) All concerns shall be presented in writing on a printed form that is available in the office of the Superintendent or designee.
+A complainant who does not complete and return the form shall receive no consideration.
+The statement shall include the following information: - (a) Author, compiler, or editor; - (b) Publisher; - (c) Title; - (d) Reason for objection; - (e) Page number of each item challenged; and - (f) Signature, address, date, and telephone number of person making the criticism. - (3) These procedures shall be followed for all challenges: - (a) The Superintendent or designee to evaluate the challenged materials and to make recommendations of any changes shall appoint a committee of teachers, educational media specialist, and other qualified personnel. - (b) Challenged materials shall not be removed immediately, however, such materials shall not be available for student use pending a final decision.